Les Girls

 Les Girls (also known as Cole Porter's Les Girls) is a 1957 American CinemaScope musical comedy film directed by George Cukor and produced by Sol C. Siegel, with Saul Chaplin as associate producer.
-The screenplay by John Patrick was based on a story by Vera Caspary.
-The music and lyrics were by Cole Porter.
+The screenplay is by John Patrick and the story is by Vera Caspary.
+The music and lyrics are by Cole Porter.

 It stars Gene Kelly, Mitzi Gaynor, Kay Kendall, and Taina Elg, and the cast also includes Jacques Bergerac, Leslie Phillips, Henry Daniell, and Patrick Macnee.

-Premise

-After writing a tell-all book about her days in the dance troupe "Barry Nichols and Les Girls", Sybil Wren (Kay Kendall) is sued for libeling her fellow dancer Angele (Taina Elg).
-A Rashomon-style narrative presents the story from three points of view.
-Sybil accuses Angele of having an affair with Barry (Gene Kelly).
-Angele insists that it was actually Sybil who was having the affair.
-Finally, Barry gives his side of the story.